poi-bundler/website/README.md

 # Poi

-If there is something wrong with the content on that web site, feel free to
+-If there is something wrong with the content on that web site, feel free to
 [file an issue with this repository](https://github.com/poi-bundler/website/issues), or formulate a pull request.